Exhibitions

 16 March–8 September 2024

 Fragments of Memory.
-The Treasury of St Vitus Cathedral in Prague in Dialogue with Edmund de Waal, Josef Koudelka and Julian Rosefeld is now open at Kunsthalle im Lipsiusbau, Dresden.
-The exhibition includes de Waal's 2016 large-scale installation irrkunst.
+The Treasury of St Vitus Cathedral in Prague in Dialogue with Edmund de Waal, Josef Koudelka and Julian Rosefeld was on show at Kunsthalle im Lipsiusbau, Dresden.
+The exhibition included de Waal's 2016 large-scale installation irrkunst.

 Read more